-"You may need to weigh up whether to go with a standard variable deal that's capped so you pay less than most fixed deals at least until April 2022, or to keep your eyes peeled for a new fixed plan that costs more than the current price cap but might allow you to save later if prices continue to rise.
+"You may need to weigh up whether to go with a standard variable deal that's capped so you pay less than most fixed deals, or to keep your eyes peeled for a new fixed plan that costs more than the current price cap but might allow you to save later if prices continue to rise.

 "Uswitch can let you know when more deals come onto the market, along with tips and insight, when you sign up with your email address below."

-"Although some suppliers are still offering deals which can be seen on our whole-of-market results table, we’ve made the decision not to offer them via our own switching service because we don’t believe they're suitable for the majority of customers.
+"Although some suppliers are still offering deals which can be seen on our whole-of-market results table, they're not available via our own switching service.
 If you want to switch to one of those deals, you'll have to go directly through the supplier.
-We’re working hard to get more suitable deals available soon - you can sign up above to be notified when we have more deals on offer."
+In the meantime, we’re working hard to get more suitable deals available soon - you can sign up above to be notified when we have more deals on offer."

 “There are a lot of factors that have caused this shortage.
 As the world has emerged from the pandemic, global demand for energy has soared and sent wholesale gas prices rising.